google/codeworld/web/help/GuideUnit1.md

 As you nest expressions deeper, though, it becomes more challenging to match up these parentheses.

-A good way to start matching parentheses is to look at them as parts of a circle.
-If you write the expression on paper, you can complete those circles.
-You can't cross lines as you do so!
+A good way to start matching parentheses is to look at each pair as making a ring around the code inside them.
+If you write the expression on paper, you can complete the ring by joining the edges of the parentheses.
+You want to do this without crossing the lines.

 For instance, these two pair of parentheses: